Accurate projected augmented wave datasets for BaFe$_2$As$_2$: Abstract

 \section{Abstract}

-By carefully choosing parameters and including more semi-core orbitals as valence electrons, we constructed a high quality projected augmented wave (PAW) dataset that yields results comparable to existing full-potential linearized augmented plane-wave calculations.
-The dataset was then applied to BaFe$_2$As$_2$ to study the effect of different levels of structure optimization, as well as different choices of exchange-correlation functionals.
-It is found that the LDA exchange-correlation functional fails to find the correct SDW-AFM ground state under full optimization, while PBE obtains the correct state but significantly overestimates the magnetism.
+By carefully choosing parameters and including more semi-core orbitals as valence electrons, we have constructed a high quality projected augmented wave (PAW) dataset that yields results comparable to existing full-potential linearized augmented plane-wave calculations.
+The dataset was then applied to BaFe$_2$As$_2$ to study the effects of different levels of structure optimization, as well as different choices of exchange-correlation functionals.
+It is found that the LDA exchange-correlation functional fails to find the correct SDW-AFM ground state under full optimization, while PBE exchange-correlation functional obtains the correct state but significantly overestimates the magnetism.
 The electronic structure of the SDW-AFM state is not very sensitive to structure optimizations with the PBE exchange-correlation functional because the position of the As atoms are preserved under optimizations.
+We further investigated the Ba atom diffusion process on the BaFe$_2$As$_2$ surface using the nudged elastic bands (NEB) method.
+The Ba atom was found to be stable above the center of the squares formed by the surface As atoms, and a diffusion barrier of 1.2 eV was found.
+Our simulated STM image suggests an ordered surface Ba atom structure, in agreement with Ref. \cite{PRB_Ba122_Co_surface,arxiv.1009.3493}.